koonix/sxiv-flexipatch/.github/README.md

 ### Changelog:

+2021-06-10 - Added the "allow escape key in external key handler" patch (for the lack of a better
+             name)

 2021-06-09 - Added the marks count, marks border, window title and swap bar colors patches

 2021-06-08 - Added the thumb paddings and the libcurl patches